craigmarksmith/qwilr/README.md

 ## Test on Heroku

-To try thw website, head to https://rocky-lowlands-50182.herokuapp.com/
+Try the website, head to https://rocky-lowlands-50182.herokuapp.com/

 ## Run locally